ustclug/ustcmirror-images/README.md

 | Parameter                | Description                              |
 | ------------------------ | ---------------------------------------- |
 | `HOMEBREW_BOTTLE_DOMAIN` | Set the URL of upstream.
 Defaults to `http://homebrew.bintray.com` |

+### julia

+Sync from official site.
+No parameters needed.

 ### lftpsync